Rarecases/Smart-Fridge/README.md

 ## 📄 License

-This project is ready for production use with proper AI API integration.
+This project is ready for production use with proper API integration and security hardening.

 ---

-**Built with ❤️ using Hono, TypeScript, and Cloudflare Pages**
+**Built with ❤️ using Hono, TypeScript, Cloudflare Pages, D1 Database, and OpenAI Vision API**

+🎨 **Designed with modern UI/UX principles**
+🔒 **Secured with authentication and session management**
+🤖 **Powered by AI for intelligent ingredient detection**
+📱 **Optimized for mobile and desktop**